How The White Tank Top Became 2022’s Biggest Fashion Statement

-The concept of a capsule closet — a wardrobe made up of a versatile collection of basics like black T-shirts, white button-downs, and little black dresses — is nothing new in fashion.
+The concept of a capsule wardrobe — a closet made up of a versatile collection of clothing basics like black T-shirts, white button-downs, and little black dresses — is nothing new in fashion.
 But this year, a new wardrobe essential is leading the pack and, in the process, turning from a trusty staple to a fashion summer must-have: the white tank top.

-In one of the most talked-about fall 2022 runway moments, Prada showed an assortment of white tank tops embellished with the house’s triangle logo on models like Kaia Gerber and Hunter Schafer.
-Then, there was Bottega Veneta, which transformed the ribbed white tank top into leather versions, and Acne, which gave the sleeveless piece the high-fashion treatment with oversized trousers.

 Advertisement